ysukhoverkhov/ysukhoverkhov.github.io/content/publishing-events.md

 There are databases "designed for event-sourcing."

-These databases optimized for persisting state as a series of read-only events, and they have built-in capability to publish events after persisting.
+These databases are optimized for persisting state as a series of read-only events, and they have built-in capability to publish events after persisting.

 A side note.
-These DBs may come with reach functionality for building projections, recovering historical events etc. Thus it's tempting to let your downstream services to read from it directly.
+These DBs may come with reach functionality for building projections, recovering historical events etc. Thus it's tempting to let your downstream services read from it directly.
 But, if this DB is used to persist SoT events, then this is your operational DB.
 Fulfillment of your service SLAs depends on this DB.
 So generally, it's a bad idea to have this DB public and let your downstream services read directly.
 We keep our _operational_ relational DBs private, why should we make _operational_ Event Stores public?

 Examples - [EventStore](eventstore.com), or [Axon Server](https://axoniq.io/product-overview/axon-server).